verlok/verlok.github.io/_posts/2021-10-27-lazyload-swiper-images-instances.md

 ---
 layout: post
-title: A clever way to lazyload images in Swiper, and lazily create Swiper instances
+title: An elegant way to lazyload images in Swiper, and lazily create Swiper instances
 date: 2021-10-27 04:00:00 +02:00
 categories:
   - techniques